 The Master of Science degree program in counseling with a concentration in School Counseling requires 48 hours of graduate credit and successful completion of the program's examination requirements.
-The M.S. in Counseling with a concentration in School Counseling program is offered at designated regional campuses in a weekend hybrid format.
+The M.S. in Counseling with a concentration in School Counseling program is offered at designated regional campuses in a weekend/online hybrid format.
+Selected courses will be offered in-person in the intensive weekend format, while other courses will be offered in the online format.
+See the School Counseling Planned Program of Study for more information.